-The second year of English focuses on a study of world writers.
-The study involves a deepening understanding of literary forms such as the novel, drama, short story, nonfiction, and poetry begun in the freshman year.
+The second year of English is an overview of World Literature.
+The study involves deepening the understanding of literary forms such as the novel, drama, short story, nonfiction, and poetry begun in the freshman year.
 Mastery of vocabulary and progress in grammar are considered essential.
 Outside assignments include novel reading, composition, and projects.
-A research paper is required.
 Completion of summer reading is a requirement of the course.
 Prerequisite: Successful completion of English 9